Learn about business accounting methods.

 Perhaps you have a product or service you’d like to make available to the world, and you’re not interested in opening any brick-and-mortar stores.
 You know you need a website, but how do you accept payment without having to manually type in a bunch of credit card numbers?
 And who would be willing to just email their credit card numbers, anyway?

 To answer the second question first, not many.
 Instead of purchasing a credit card swiper, you can integrate an online payment service into your website.
 Depending on the service provider you choose—and the website you’ve created—integrating can be fairly simple and involve no programming.

 PayPal remains one of the most popular online payment methods for small businesses.
 If you haven’t created a website yet, services like AccountEdge’s Enstore and Volusion can let you kill two birds with one stone, allowing you to create an e-commerce website with online payment already included.

 With mobile payments (sometimes called contactless payments), your customers’ smartphones are their credit cards.
-At your registers, customers can tap their smartphones against a device—usually a SingleTap, MasterCard PayPass or Visa PayWave—that deducts payment from their mobile payment apps.
+At your registers, customers can tap their smartphones against a device—usually a SingleTap, MasterCard PayPass, Visa PayWave, Apple Pay, Paypal Mobile Wallet or Google Wallet —that deducts payment from their mobile payment apps.
 You can also offer mobile payments in your online store so customers don’t have to go through the hassle of typing in their credit card information.

-Google launched its mobile payment service, Google Wallet, in mid-2011 and already claims 300,000+ locations accept this form of payment.
-This service adds a bonus for your brick-and-mortar store as it includes a Google Offer component that works like this:
+In particular Google Wallet adds a bonus for your brick-and-mortar store as it includes a Google Offer component that works like this: